 The Pain Behind Foie Gras

 Foie gras is made from the grotesquely enlarged livers of ducks and geese who have been cruelly force-fed.
-Although France is the primary producer (and consumer) of this so-called “delicacy”—France produces more than 20,000 tons of foie gras each year—force-feeding takes place on a few duck farms in the U.S. too.1
+Although France is the primary producer (and consumer) of this so-called “delicacy”—France produces more than 10,000 tons of foie gras each year—force-feeding takes place on a few duck farms in the U.S. too.1

 Although foie gras has historically come from force-fed geese, most foie gras farms now raise ducks—mule, Muscovy, and genetically manipulated, sterile birds called “moulards.”2,3 Farmers have found that they can sell more than just the ducks’ fattened livers: Ducks’ legs, breasts, fat, and skin are all marketed for (mostly French) specialty foods.
-The bodies of geese, however, age too quickly to be used for some of these foods.4 Today, in France, only 4 percent of foie gras comes from geese.5 It is common, however, for geese to be raised for their down as well as for foie gras; birds with white feathers are preferred for this purpose.6
+The bodies of geese, however, age too quickly to be used for some of these foods.4 Today, in France, about 5 percent of foie gras comes from geese.5 It is common, however, for geese to be raised for their down as well as for foie gras; birds with white feathers are preferred for this purpose.6

 Force-Feeding